nuuuwan/news_lk3_data/README.md

 *2024-06-04 11:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Modis-BJP-may-fall-short-of-majority/155-284059) · `en`

+Home Minister Amit Shah is leading in the Gandhinagar constituency in Gujarat with a huge margin of over 6.15 lakh votes.

+03.24 PM - Rahul Gandhi currently in large lead in Kerela seat.

+Aside from running in Rae Bareli in Uttar Pradesh, Congress’ Rahul Gandhi is also seeking re-election from southern Kerala state’s Wayanad.

+So far, Gandhi is leading by a whopping 350,000, with his current vote tally at 623,539.
+Annie Raja of the Communist Party of India, a fellow member of the Congress-led INDIA bloc, is in a distant second with 273,509 votes casted for her so far.

+India allows candidates to contest multiple constituencies but they can represent only one.

-03.12 PM-  The BJP-led NDA alliance is currently ahead in 280 seats while the Congress coalition defies exit polls by leading in 222.
+3.12 PM-  The BJP-led NDA alliance is currently ahead in 280 seats while the Congress coalition defies exit polls by leading in 222.

 So far, official results have been declared on three of 543 seats, with the NDA winning two of them.

-Congress leader Manish Tewari is leading in Chandigarh parliamentary constituency against  BJP's Sanjay Tandon with a margin of over 8,450 votes.

-One of the BJP’s strongest hopes, K Annamalai, is trailing in Tamil Nadu's Coimbatore seat by more than 23,000 votes.

-The party had high hopes that the former police officer would help them gain in a state that has traditionally rejected it.

-PM Narendra Modi has a comfortable lead of over 98,000 votes in Uttar Pradesh's Varanasi seat, where he is the incumbent MP.

-Prominent regional Samajwadi Party and the Congress have fielded Ajay Rai as their joint candidate.

-Mr Modi won with a vote share of more than 63% here in 2019.

 ...